MixMedia/Getty Images

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

-For many college students, your first experience with credit will come in the form of a student credit card.
-These starter cards can help you make purchases, cover expenses, earn rewards and boost your credit score — but only if you know how to use credit wisely.
+However, if you take the time to build a positive credit history now, it can save you a lot of trouble — and money — in the future.
+And for many college students, building credit may come in the form of a student credit card.
+These types of starter cards can help you make purchases, cover expenses, earn rewards and even boost your credit score if you use them wisely.
+Here’s everything you need to know about student credit cards.

 What is a student credit card?

-That said, the real benefit of a student credit card is the opportunity to establish good credit at a young age.
-Since building good credit is one of the most important financial moves you can make, the sooner you get started the better.
+But the real benefit of a student credit card is the opportunity to establish good credit at a young age.
+Building good credit is one of the most important financial moves you can make, so the sooner you get started, the better.

 Minimum age and income for student cards

-Very few issuers allow co-signers, but you can become an authorized user on someone else’s credit card — even if you’re still a minor.
-You won’t have a line of credit of your own, but you’ll be able to team up with a parent or guardian and use their credit card to make purchases and start building your credit history.
+Very few issuers allow co-signers.
+However, you can become an authorized user on someone else’s credit card — even if you’re still a minor.
+You won’t have a line of credit of your own, but you’ll be able to use the credit card to make purchases and start building your credit history.

-You’ve probably found yourself in situations when you needed to pay for something on the spot — whether it was concert tickets, plane fare or the mechanic who fixed your car — and you didn’t have the cash to cover it.
-While relying too much on credit can get you into trouble, having a fallback plan in the form of plastic can make life easier, as long as you have a plan to pay it off.
+You may have been in a situation where you needed to pay for something on the spot but didn’t have the cash to cover it.
+Relying too much on credit can get you into trouble, but having a credit card to cover these types of issues can make life easier, as long as you have a plan to pay it off.

-Your three-digit credit score plays a huge role in your financial life.
-Whether you’re applying for a credit card or an apartment, signing up for a new phone plan or taking out your first car loan, having good credit will give you a much better experience, which is why it’s a good idea to start building it as early as possible.
+Your credit score plays a significant role in your financial life.
+Whether you’re applying for a credit card, signing up for a new phone plan or taking out your first car loan, having good credit will make it easier, which is why it’s smart to build credit as early as possible.

-People with good credit, which includes any FICO credit score of 670 or above, are more likely to be approved for credit cards, loans and mortgages.
-Those with higher credit scores also tend to be offered lower interest rates, which can save you a lot of money over time.
-There are even some additional benefits associated with having good credit — in some cases, for example, your credit history might affect whether you get hired for a job.
+People with good credit, which is FICO credit scores of 670 or above, are more likely to be approved for credit cards, loans and mortgages.
+Those with higher credit scores typically get lower interest rates, too, which can save you a lot of money over time.

-With the Discover it® Student Cash Back card, you can earn 5 percent on different categories that change every three months — including Amazon.com, grocery stores, restaurants and gas stations — and 1 percent on everything else.
+Credit cards can also offer you rewards on your spending — and, in many cases, without paying an annual fee.
+For example, the Discover it® Student Cash Back card, offers up to 5 percent back on categories that change every three months and 1 percent on everything else.

 What to do if you don’t qualify for a student credit card

-If you’re not eligible for a student credit card, don’t worry.
-There are still plenty of ways for you to build a positive credit history and access the benefits that a credit card can offer.
+If you’re not eligible for a student credit card, there are other ways to build a positive credit history and access the benefits that a credit card can offer.
 Here are some options to consider:

 Become an authorized user